makersacademy/bowling-challenge/README.md

 The Task
 ------

-A weekend challenge to count and sum the scores of a bowling game for one player (in JavaScript) Initially coded in ruby in this [repo](https://github.com/taran314/bowling-challenge-ruby).
+A weekend challenge to count and sum the scores of a bowling game for one player (in JavaScript).
+Initially coded in ruby in this [repo](https://github.com/taran314/bowling-challenge-ruby).

 How to use
 -------